 Padlet, effectively a digital pinboard, was another game-changer in my teaching.
 I used Padlet in two ways; first, to create an anonymous question board where students pin up virtual sticky notes with questions that both the teacher and other students can respond to, and second, to save articles and web content that I have curated for particular topics.
 So much more engaging than your usual ‘required reading’ list!

-6. Best Teacher App #6 – Google Docs
+6. Tech Tools For Teachers – Google Docs

 It is a no-brainer to include Google Docs on any Top 20 list of free tech for teachers.
 There’s nothing fancy about Google Docs, but once you embrace it, I promise that you’ll never go back to native word processing apps again!
 It’s collaboration-friendly, allowing students to build off each other’s ideas, and allows teachers to provide real-time feedback on student work.